How do I take amantadine?

 What side effects could I get with amantadine?

 Amantadine is generally well tolerated with mild side effects.
-Side effects can include constipation, nausea, anxiety and hyperactivity.
+Side effects can include a dry mouth, constipation, nausea, anxiety and hyperactivity.
 If you take amantadine within a few hour of going to bed it could lead to difficulty sleeping or vivid dreams.
 To avoid this, you should take amantadine no later than 2pm.

 How does amantadine work?